Lemsicode/android-weather-app/README.md

 # Panahon
-Panahon is a weather application that utilizes geolocation and third-party API from _OpenWeatherMap.org_.
-My co-workers for this project are _Aki Escarraga_ and _Cyrl de Guzman_.
-This project is for the partial completion of the course Mobile Development in De La Salle University.
+Panahon is an android weather application that utilizes geolocation and third-party API from _Weatherbit.io_.

 ## Features
 The android application allows the user to do the following: